MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 ## The principles of retention, or what takes precedence?

-It's possible or even likely that content might have several retention policies and retention labels applied to it, each with a different action (retain, delete, or retain and then delete) and retention period.
+It's possible or even likely that content might have several retention policies and a retention label applied to it, each with a different action (retain, delete, or retain and then delete) and retention period.
 What takes precedence?

 At a high level, you can be assured that retention always takes precedence over deletion, and then the longest retention period wins.